ChumduriLab/Koster_Gurumurthy_et_al.Modelling_C.tr-_HPV_Co-infection/README.md

      - ***07_Helper_functions.R***: Custom functions that can be utilized for mapping agilent probe ID to gene symbols, symbols to entrez ID and for drawing heatmap, expression barplot and fold change barplots (optionally stores TIFF image of final FC barplot)

      - ***08_External_CIN_Analysis.R***: Profiling cervical intraepithelial neoplasia (CIN) characteristics in coinfection by analyzing external CIN microarray dataset.
-Contains all information in order starting from data pre-processing, quality control, normalization, DE until visualization of results.
+Contains all information in order starting from data pre-processing, quality control, normalization, DE until visualization of results (Fig.3i-k).